Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ## Alias common actions

-Git aliases allow me to run commands with fewer keystrokes.
-I've aliased common commands to be slightly faster.
+I use Git aliases for common commands to save keystrokes.

 ```sh
 [alias]